Level-2/Dice/README.md

 * Removed $callback argument in $dice->create() as the only real use for this feature can be better achieved using $rule->shareInstances
 * Tidied up code, removing unused/undocumented features.
 Dice is now even more lightweight and faster.
 * Fixed a bug where when using $rule->call it would use the substitution rules from the constructor on each method called
-* Updated documentation ( http://r.je/dice.html ) to use shorthand array syntax
+* Updated [Dice documentation](https://r.je/dice.html) to use shorthand array syntax

 01/03/2014